ulyngs/oxforddown/README.md

 A template for writing an Oxford University thesis in R Markdown.

-The template uses the [bookdown](https://bookdown.org) R package together with the [OxThesis LaTeX template](https://github.com/mcmanigle/OxThesis), plus lots and lots of inspiration from [thesisdown](https://github.com/ismayc/thesisdown).
+The template uses the [bookdown](https://bookdown.org) R package together with the [OxThesis LaTeX template](https://github.com/mcmanigle/OxThesis), plus lots of inspiration from [thesisdown](https://github.com/ismayc/thesisdown).

 # Requirements
 - LaTeX - if you're lazy and got sufficient disc space, just download and install the MacTeX distribution from [tug.org/mactex/](http://www.tug.org/mactex/).
 If you're short on disc space, go for the BasicTeX distribution from the same site.